Exchequer of the Jews: Origins

 The first special exchequer appears to have been created to manage the large estate left by Aaron of Lincoln (died 1186), which needed a treasurer and clerk to look after it.
 The institution was called "Aaron's Exchequer."
 The riots following Richard I's accession showed the danger such property was liable to if no record was kept of the debts owed to the Jews.
 Accordingly, Richard in 1194 ordered that duplicates should be taken of all Jewish debt records and kept in this or in other central repositories: "All the debts, pledges, mortgages, lands, houses, rents, and possessions of the Jews shall be registered ... no contract shall be made with, nor payment, made to, the Jews, nor any alteration made in the charters, except before the said persons".

 It was soon afterward found necessary to have a centre for the whole of Jewish business, and this was attached to the Exchequer of Westminster and called the "Exchequer of the Jews".
-The first recorded mention of this is in 1200, when four "justices of the Jews" were named, two of them being Jews, Benjamin de Talemunt and Joseph Aaron.
+The first recorded mention of this is in 1200, when four "justices of the Jews" were named, two of them being Jews, Benedict de Talemunt and Joseph Aaron.
 These justices had the status of barons of the Exchequer, and were under the treasurer and chief justice.
 They were assisted by a clerk and escheator; Jews might hold these offices, but, excepting the two mentioned above, none ever became justice of the Jews.
 The justices were aided in their deliberations by the presbyter judaeorum, who doubtless assisted them in deciding questions of Jewish law which may have come before them.